milenap11/heythere/README.md

 ## :heart_eyes_cat: Installation Instructions

-### A set of step-by-step guidelines that help users properly install and set up your application

 Prerequisites:

 Your employee data should be on an Excel spreadsheet, ready to be imported into a CSV file.
 Please ensure that each employee’s information should be spread out across a row, with their information in this order: